 Employers who willfully ignore these laws are required to pay $50 dollars for the first pay period in which the violation occurs, and $100 per employee for each pay period violation after that up to $4,000 dollars.
 Employers may also be required to pay costs and attorney fees for their employees if a lawsuit is filed.

-The minimum wage in California is now $10.50/hour, and will be rising to $15/hour by 2023 due to a California minimum wage bill signed and passed in March 2016. federal minimum wage is $7.25/hour at the time of writing.
+The minimum wage in California is now $10.50/hour and will be rising to $15/hour by 2023 due to a California minimum wage bill signed and passed in March 2016.
+The federal minimum wage is $7.25/hour at the time of writing.